-The Sipwise C5 configuration framework allows one to add custom rules to the firewall setup in /etc/ngcp-config/config.yml.
+The Sipwise C5 configuration framework makes it possible to add custom rules to the firewall setup in /etc/ngcp-config/config.yml.
 The custom rules are added after the system rules.
 Hence, they apply for packets not matched by the systems rules only.